Paid Parental Leave 26 Weeks: Your Complete Guide from 1 July 2026

 How to split leave between partners: reserved 'use it or lose it' days

 The 26-week scheme is designed to encourage both parents to take leave.
-Of the 26 weeks, 4 weeks are reserved on a 'use it or lose it' basis — 2 weeks reserved for each parent.
-If one parent doesn't take their reserved 2 weeks, those days are forfeited entirely and cannot be transferred to the other parent.
+Of the 26 weeks, 4 weeks (20 days) are reserved for the partner (the non-birth parent) on a 'use it or lose it' basis.
+If the partner doesn't take their reserved 4 weeks, those days are forfeited entirely and cannot be transferred to the other parent.

 This is a deliberate policy to encourage fathers and non-birth parents to take time off work to bond with their child and share caring responsibilities.
 The remaining 22 weeks can be shared between eligible parents in whatever proportion they agree on.